tradestatistics/documentation/docs/index.md

 This documentation is an attempt to try to explain how to use the scripts that generate the data that powers [Open Trade Statistics](https://aaa/).

-We made all the scripts available on my [GitHub profile](https://github.com/tradestatistics).
+We made all the scripts available under the [Trade Statistics Organization](https://github.com/tradestatistics).